eastoriented/library/README.md

 The objective of `eastoriented/library` is to provide a PHP development environment to develop classes using `docker`.
 It provide some default git files as `.gitignore`, a skeleton for `README.md`, a MIT licence file, a `bin` directory which contains scripts to use `php`, `composer`, `docker-compose` and `atoum` using `docker`.
 Moreover, it setup a test environment using [`atoum`](http://docs.atoum.org), and it allow the user to switch PHP version easily and update vendor accordingly.
-And finaly, it provide a `Makefile` to execute tests, update vendor, manage version, regenerate autoload and so on.
+And finally, it provide a `Makefile` to execute tests, update vendor, manage version, regenerate autoload and so on.

 ## Features

-- Easy install;
+- Install withh one line command;
 - Setup a PHP development environment using docker, so it is totally independant from software installed on the workstation;
 - Allow the user to swith PHP version "on the fly" (support PHP 7.1, 7.2, 7.3, 7.4 and 8 out of the box) and automaticaly update `vendor` directory accordingly;
 - Can tag version automaticaly according to previous version using [semver](https://semver.org);